NetCordDev/NetCord/Documentation/guides/services/preconditions.md

 namespace MyBot;

-public class MustContainAttribute<TContext> : ParameterPreconditionAttribute<TContext> where TContext : IContext // We use generics to make our attribute usable in text commands, application commands and interactions at the same time
+// We use generics to make our attribute usable for text commands, application commands and interactions at the same time public class MustContainAttribute<TContext> : ParameterPreconditionAttribute<TContext> where TContext : IContext {
-{
     private readonly string _value;